-This Aquatic Pesticide Application Plan (APAP) is a comprehensive plan developed by the discharger to comply with the provisions of State General National Pollutant Discharge Elimination System Permits for Aquatic Pesticide Discharges to Waters of the United States from Algae and Aquatic Weed Control Applications, General Permit No. ALG870050 effective November 1, 2021 and GAG820066 effective August 01, 2021.
+This Aquatic Pesticide Application Plan (APAP) is a comprehensive plan developed by the Walter F. George Project to comply with the provisions of State General National Pollutant Discharge Elimination System Permits for Aquatic Pesticide Discharges to Waters of the United States from Algae and Aquatic Weed Control Applications, General Permit No. ALG870050 effective November 1, 2021 and GAG820066 effective August 01, 2021.